DanielE-J/Pancake-palace/README.md

 | Email Link on phone and Tablet                | Press email link on phone or tablet      | Opens Email provider        | Pass   |
 | Social Media links                            | Press icons for Socialmedia platforms    | Opens new tab for each link | Pass   |

+## Deployment

+* The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  1. In the GitHub repository, navigate to the Settings tab
+  2. From the menu on left select 'Pages'
+  3. From the source section drop-down menu, select the Branch: main
+  4. Click 'Save'
+  5. A live link will be displayed in a green banner when published successfully.

+* You can clone the repository by following these steps:
+    1. Go to the GitHub repository
+    2. Locate the Code button above the list of files and click it
+    3. Select if you prefere to clone using SSH, HTTPS, or Github CLI and click the copy button to copy the URL to your clipboard
+    4. Open Git Bash
+    5. Change the current working directory to the one where you want the cloned directory
+    6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
+    7. Press Enter to create your local clone.

 ## Acknowledgements